mhall24/openvpn_casestudy_data/README.md

 # Data from Performance Analysis of OpenVPN on a Consumer Grade Router
-Performance case study of OpenVPN on a consumer router (CSE 567M project data/code)

 This repository contains data, experimental results, and supporting code for the class project paper titled:

 **“Performance Analysis of OpenVPN on a Consumer Grade Router”**
 CSE 567M: Computer Systems Analysis
-Washington University in St. Louis – Fall 2008
+Washington University in St. Louis – November 2008
 Instructor: Dr. Raj Jain
 Author: Michael J. Hall

-The paper is available online on [Dr. Jain's course website](https://www.cse.wustl.edu/~jain/cse567-08/ftp/ovpn/index.html) and will also be submitted to [arXiv](https://arxiv.org/).

-The data, experimental results, and scripts in this repository were originally created and collected in **November 2008** as part of the course project.
-This GitHub repository serves as a permanent archival copy of that work.
+The paper is available online on [Dr. Jain's course website](https://www.cse.wustl.edu/~jain/cse567-08/ftp/ovpn/index.html).
+This GitHub repository serves as a permanent archival copy of that work done in November 2008.

-## Overview

-This project investigates the performance characteristics of OpenVPN running on a consumer-grade router under various configurations and workloads.

 ## Repository Contents